Join us for

 Solidarity Wall

-Keeley House A tribute for Myself
+Donna Laubli A tribute for Da

-I’m running in solidarity this October for Australians affected by mental illness and suicide.
-You are not alone.
-Hope is real and change is possible!
+I’m walking in solidarity this October for Australians affected by mental illness and suicide.
+I am a survivor and want to help other people win their fight against mental health

+Very few of you know this November marks 1 year since we lost my big brother to suicide.
 I’m walking in solidarity this October for Australians affected by mental illness and suicide.
 You are not alone.

 I’m walking in solidarity this October for Australians affected by mental illness and suicide.
 You are not alone.
+I am an oncology nurse.
+I see a lot of sadness.
+I am benefitted by therapy.
+I am a safe space.
+I am here to listen.
+You are not alone.